-The Service has revised its risk-based inspection programme for non-domestic buildings to include assessing the premises inspected compared to premises where incidents are occurring to ensure effective targeting.
-Progress against this programme is on track.
+The Service is revising its risk-based inspection programme for non-domestic buildings.
+This will include assessing the premises inspected compared to premises where incidents are occurring to ensure effective targeting.
+This work is on track to be delivered in time to start on 1 April 2021.

-From April 2020, a new strategy was implemented for automatic fire alarms at commercial premises only, whereby we will no longer attend between the hours of 8am and 6pm.
-In quarter 1 this delivered cashable savings of £325 for on-call attendance in Bournemouth, Christchurch & Poole and 12 wholetime attendance hours saved.
+From April 2020, a new strategy was implemented for automatic fire alarms at commercial premises only whereby we will no longer attend between the hours of 8am and 6pm.
+Year to date, there is a continued reduction in the number of unwanted automatic fire alarms compared to the previous year across the Service.
+This represents cashable and non-cashable savings of £20,150 for on-call attendance and 123 wholetime attendance hours saved in quarter 3.